T-Wayne (album)

-T-Wayne is a collaborative mixtape by American recording artists T-Pain and Lil Wayne.
+T-Wayne is a collaborative mixtape by American singer T-Pain and American rapper Lil Wayne.
 Recorded in 2009, it was delayed due to Lil Wayne's legal troubles and was unexpectedly released for free streaming on May 18, 2017, by Nappy Boy Entertainment & Young Money Entertainment.
 T-Pain initially leaked a cover for the album and then several hours later posted it in its entirety for free download on mixtape sharing sites.